Watts continues to monitor and respond to the evolving coronavirus outbreak.

-Embracing an opportunity to enhance the program, Watts partnered with the University of Mount Olive (formerly Mount Olive College) in 2004 to offer a 5-semester program of study leading to a Diploma in Nursing and an Associate of Science Degree in Health Science.
-In 2007, Watts moved into its current facility, which allowed the school to significantly increase its enrollment.
+Embracing an opportunity to enhance the program, Watts developed an articulation agreement with the University of Mount Olive in 2004.
+In 2007, Watts moved into its current facility, which allowed the school to increase its enrollment.

 Throughout its history, a collective spirit of caring, professionalism, and excellence in nursing has carried forth with each generation of Watts graduates.
 Today, Watts has a long-standing reputation for excellence in nursing education and the distinction of being the oldest nursing program in North Carolina with over 3,600 graduates.
 The school continues to position its program for the future while preserving the best from its past.